X

 Novel Drug Delivery Systems

-By Prof. Sathish Dyawanapelly | Institute of Chemical Technology, Mumbai
+By Dr. Sathish Dyawanapelly | Institute of Chemical Technology, Mumbai

 ABOUT THE COURSE:

-PREREQUISITES: A course in pharmacy, nanoscience, basics of Bioscience and Bioengineering
+PREREQUISITES: A course in pharmacy, nanoscience, basics of Bioscience, and Bioengineering

 Summary